cevoaustralia/cevo-precise-theme/README.md

 2. Stage the package.json change.
 3. Commit that change with a message like "release 0.1.5"
 4. Git tag ```git tag -a 0.1.5 -m 'release 0.1.5'```
-4. Push the change to git
+5. Generate the css

+    $ grunt less

-5. Package into tarball using
+6. Package into tarball using

     $ npm pack